united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 content_type: task
 description: |
-    This page describes how to deploy the United Manufacturing Hub on Flatcar Linux on bare metal and VMs (Proxmox or other VMs).
+    This page describes how to deploy the United Manufacturing Hub on Flatcar Linux on bare metal and virtual machines (Proxmox or other VMs).
 weight: 50
 aliases:
    - /docs/production-guide/installation/installation-guide-flatcar/